TheMrityunjayPathak/TheMrityunjayPathak/README.md

 - This project aims to provide accurate and transparent pricing for used cars by analyzing real-world data.

 ➔ Solution
-- To address this problem, I built and deployed a complete end-to-end machine learning pipeline :
+- To address this problem, I built and deployed an end-to-end machine learning pipeline.
 - Data Collection
   - Scraped 2,800+ used car records from Cars24 using Selenium and BeautifulSoup.
 - Data Optimization